jupytercon/jupytercon2025-developingextensions/04-materials/04-debugging.md

 You can then also filter console messages by type.
 :::

-- Preserving logs across reloads
+- Preserving logs across reloads:
   If you find it would be helpful to reference earlier logs, those that appear just as the page loads, or maybe for comparison, you can look in your browser's `Console` tab for the option to "Persist log"/"Preserve log"

 - JupyterLab's internal logging